jinxinhuo/MBPRR-Net-for-Spatial-and-Spectral-Resolution-Restoration/README.md

 # A Restoration Scheme for Spatial and Spectral Resolution of Panchromatic Image Using Convolutional Neural Network (MBPRR-Net)
-Official implementation of "A Restoration Scheme for Spatial and Spectral Resolution of Panchromatic Image Using Convolutional Neural Network" submitted to **IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)** 2023
+Official implementation of "A Restoration Scheme for Spatial and Spectral Resolution of Panchromatic Image Using Convolutional Neural Network" accepted by **IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (JSTARS)** 2023

 ## Contents
 1. [Introduction](#introduction)